Deadly delay: Long ER waits aggravate South Korea MERS spread

-SEOUL (Reuters) - The man who became South Korea’s MERS patient number 14 waited two-and-a-half days in the emergency ward for a bed to open at a prestigious Seoul hospital – not an unusually long time for the city’s top medical centers.
+SEOUL, June 11 (Reuters) - The man who became South Korea’s MERS patient number 14 waited two-and-a-half days in the emergency ward for a bed to open at a prestigious Seoul hospital - not an unusually long time for the city’s top medical centres.

 By the time the 35-year-old was suspected of infection with Middle East Respiratory Syndrome (MERS), nearly 900 hospital staff, visitors and patients had been through the emergency ward.